 Recently, I was researching square images.
 I’m intrigued by their visual simplicity.
 Technical considerations aside, square images just look cool.
 Perhaps it’s because square images are not so common today.
 Perhaps, it’s because square images have such innate symmetric balance.
 I don’t know, I just like them – a lot.
 As I was learning about square images, I wondered what it would be like to generate some of my own.
 Would any of my images look better if they were square (not all images do)?
 I didn’t know for sure, but I wanted to find out.
 I started looking through my personal library of images taken over the past ten years or so.
 I soon identified several that I thought would benefit from being cropped square.
 I decided to use a format of 1,000 pixels by 1,000 pixels.
 After generating two or three square images, I absolutely loved the results!
 I saw my images in a light I had not previously considered.
 Suddenly, images I had looked at countless times before now looked different.
 They were more simple and deliberate.
 They had a charming nostalgic appeal to them.
 A friend of mine said looking at square images is like recalling a memory.
 I completely agree.

 I ended up generating several square images and I have ideas for more.
 I know this square format is something I will continue to work with in the future.
 I’m excited about shooting new images specifically with a square format in mind.
-I created a gallery specifically for my square images.
-You can see it here.
 I’ll continue adding new square images to the gallery as I process them.
 I hope you enjoy square images as much as I do.